Ann Marie Buerkle Blog: That's Our Gal

 These are the sorts of things that have Democrats, desperate to dig out after their defeat last year, looking at Mr. Schilling like a sirloin steak after a fast.

-“Schilling is illustrative of the problem that all the 14 have,” said Jennifer Crider, a spokeswoman for the Democratic Congressional Campaign Committee, which is focusing on districts where Mr. Obama and Senator
+“Schilling is illustrative of the problem that all the 14 have,” said Jennifer Crider, a spokeswoman for the Democratic Congressional Campaign Committee, which is focusing on districts where Mr. Obama and Senator John Kerry both won as presidential nominees and where Democrats have a registration advantage.

 “He is taking positions that are out of the mainstream,” she said, adding, “The types of votes he has taken definitely make him vulnerable.”